Senior Caregiver Support Tip: Detecting and Preventing Dehydration

 While we often pay more attention to hydration when the temperature is elevated, it’s crucial for seniors to drink sufficient fluids all year long.
 A simple formula to determine how much, on average, an older adult should drink each day is to divide the senior’s body weight by 3, and consume that many ounces of water.
 For instance, if a senior weighs 180 pounds, he or she would require a minimum of 60 ounces of water each day.

-Try these tips from the best at home caregivers in Marin and the surrounding area, to ensure the seniors you love stay healthy and hydrated:
+Try these tips to ensure the seniors you love stay healthy and hydrated:

 - Plain water is best, but consider other sources of fluids, such as soup, juice, fruits, and vegetables.
 Avoid, however, sugary and caffeinated beverages.